+- Feasibility report

+- project plan including a detailed budget

+- commercialisation plan
-- project plan including a detailed budget and risk analysis - financial turnover declaration (template provided on business.gov.au and GrantConnect)

-and, where applicable:
+- financial turnover declaration (template provided on business.gov.au and GrantConnect) and, where applicable:

-project partner letter/s of support (see section 7.2).
+- project partner letter/s of support (see section 7.2).

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.